 "Blended Learning" is an instructional method a learning event that combines the use of two or more independent online media (e.g., the Web/Internet and the classroom instruction).
-In a blended learning environment, students complete a course that integrates online learning via part of the training via the Web as either instructor-led or self-paced traininginstruction with face to face classroom instruction.
+In a blended learning environment, students complete a course that integrates online learning via part of the training via the Web as either instructor-led or self-paced training instruction with face to face classroom instruction.
+Basic Courses certified under Commission Regulation 1059 are not authorized for online course delivery.
 The remainder of the training is accomplished in the classroom or other venue in the presence of instructors and other students.